-In addition to net income (loss) determined in accordance with GAAP, we use certain non-GAAP financial measures, including "EBITDAE," in assessing our operating performance.
-We believe this non-GAAP measure serves as an appropriate measure to be used in evaluating the performance of our business.
+In addition to net income (loss) determined in accordance with GAAP, we use certain non-GAAP financial measures, including "EBITDAE" and "EBITDAE Margin," in assessing our operating performance.
+We believe these non-GAAP financial measures serve as appropriate measures to be used in evaluating the performance of our business.

 We define "EBITDAE" as net income (loss) excluding the impact of income taxes, interest expense, depreciation and amortization expense, ESOP and share-based compensation expense, non-cash impairment losses, pension withdrawal expense, and "Other, net," which includes net gains and losses from derivatives and investments, and net gains and losses on sales of assets.
 We reference this particular non-GAAP financial measure frequently in our decision-making because it provides supplemental information that facilitates internal comparisons to the historical operating performance of prior periods.
-In addition, incentive compensation is based, in part, on EBITDAE and we base certain of our forward-looking estimates on EBITDAE to facilitate quantification of planned business activities and enhance subsequent follow-up with comparisons of actual to planned EBITDAE.
-EBITDAE as defined by us may not be comparable to similarly titled measures reported by other companies.
+In addition, we base certain of our forward-looking estimates on EBITDAE to facilitate quantification of planned business activities and enhance subsequent follow-up with comparisons of actual to planned EBITDAE.
+We define "EBITDAE Margin" as EBITDAE expressed as a percentage of net sales.
+EBITDAE and EBITDAE Margin as defined by us may not be comparable to similarly titled measures reported by other companies.
 We do not intend for non-GAAP financial measures to be considered in isolation or as a substitute for other measures prepared in accordance with GAAP.

-Set forth below is a reconciliation of reported net income to EBITDAE:
+Set forth below is a reconciliation of reported net income (loss) to EBITDAE: